 - Credit or debit card details;

-- Special categories of personal information such as gender and/or nationality and country of residence;
+- Special categories of personal information such as nationality and country of residence;

 - In certain circumstances, utility bills, bank statements or copies of official identity records such as passports, driving licences or birth and marriage certificates; and